 Making chat macros to buy or sell items is extremely important in large scale goldmaking.
+This post will teach you how to make chat macros that include item links.
 Barking about what you are buying has suprisingly good results even if you know they can sell the item for substantially more on the Auction House.

 A lot of people just want their stuff to sell fast so they can get money for whatever thing they want to buy.

 To make your message pop it is important to use item links.
 This will make it stand out from guild recruitment spam and other messages.

 Making a trade chat macro with item links is surprisingly to me not that easy.
 You need to set up a script that runs the command SendChatMessage.
 Here’s the command:

 To personalise it you write whatever text you want between the “” where it says “WTS %s PST XXg”.
 The %s is placed wherever you want the item link to go.
 Replace the YYY in the parenthesis after GetItemInfo with the Item ID.
 You can very easily find the item ID by looking up your item on wowhead.
 The number in the URL is the ID.

 You can easily add more items to the macro by using %s more than 1 time.
 Here’s my current macro for buying leystone and felslate:

 /run SendChatMessage(format("Buying %s 30g per %s 10g per any amount COD or trade", select(2,GetItemInfo(123919)), select(2,GetItemInfo(123918))),CHANNEL,nil,GetChannelName("Trade - City"))